olensmar/ambassador-codegen-module/README.md

   service: petstore
 ```

-If a servicePrefix is specified this is removed from the url using a regex rewrite - for example if we add "servicePrefix=petstore"
+If a servicePrefix is specified this is removed from the url using a regex rewrite - for example if we add
-to the configuration for the above generation we would get the following mapping:
+"servicePrefix=/petstore" to the configuration for the above generation we would get the following mapping:

 ```
 apiVersion: getambassador.io/v2